 Statistical analysis

-Data was collected, tabulated, then analyzed using IBM© SPSS© Statistics version 22 (IBM© Corp., Armonk, NY).
-Normally distributed numerical data was presented as mean and SD, and skewed data as median and interquartile range.
-Qualitative data was presented as number and percentage.
-Comparison of normally distributed numerical data was done using the unpaired Student to test.
-Skewed data was compared using the Mann-Whitney U test.
-Categorical data was compared using the chi-square test or Fisher’s exact test, when appropriate.
-A two-sided p-value <0.05 was considered statistically significant.
+Data was collected and organized before being analyzed with IBM© SPSS© Statistics version 22 (IBM© Corp., Armonk, NY).
+Numerical data that followed a normal distribution was presented as mean and standard deviation (SD), while skewed data was presented as median and interquartile range.
+Qualitative data was expressed as numbers and percentages.
+To compare normally distributed numerical data, the unpaired Student t-test was employed, while the Mann-Whitney U test was utilized for skewed data comparisons.
+When dealing with categorical data, the chi-square test or Fisher's exact test, if suitable, were employed.
+A two-sided p-value <0.05 was regarded significant in statistical perspective.

 Results

-In this study, 106 patients were assessed for eligibility, 4 patients not meeting inclusion criteria and 2 patients declined to participate.
+In this study, 106 patients were assessed for eligibility, 4 patients did not meet the inclusion measures, and two cases chose not to participate.
 The remaining 100 patients were randomly allocated into two groups (50 patients in each one).
 All of them were followed up and statistically analyzed (Fig. 1.).

 ginekologia-intervention